-The Company primarily uses the Black-Scholes option-pricing model to determine the fair value of stock options and SARs.
+The Company primarily uses the Black-Scholes option-pricing model to determine the fair value of stock options.
 The determination of the fair value of stock-based payment awards on the date of grant using an option-pricing model is affected by the Company's stock price as well as assumptions regarding a number of complex and subjective variables.
 These variables include the Company's expected stock price volatility over the term of the awards, actual and projected employee stock option exercise behaviors, risk-free interest rate and expected dividends.
 Expected volatility is based on historical volatility.
 As there is no trading volume for the Company's options, implied volatility is not representative of the Company's current volatility so the historical volatility of the Company's common stock is determined to be more indicative of the Company's expected future stock performance.
 The expected life is determined using the safe-harbor method.
 The Company expects to use this simplified method for valuing employee options until more detailed information about exercise behavior becomes available over time.
 The Company bases the risk-free interest rate on U.S. Treasury zero-coupon issues with remaining terms similar to the expected term on the options.
 The Company does not anticipate paying any cash dividends in the foreseeable future and therefore uses an expected dividend yield of zero in the option valuation model.
 The Company is required to estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
-The Company uses historical data to estimate pre-vesting option forfeitures and records stock-based compensation expense only for those awards that are expected to vest.
-The Company recognizes compensation cost, net of estimated forfeitures, arising from the issuance of stock options and SARs on a straight-line basis over the vesting period of the grant.
+The Company uses historical data to estimate pre-vesting option forfeitures, arising from the issuance of stock options on a straight-line basis over the vesting period of the grant.

-The Company began an employee stock purchase plan in 2020 and recognized approximately \$0.04 million in expense related to that plan.
+The Company began an employee stock purchase plan in 2020 and recognized approximately \$0.1 million and \$0.04 million in expense related to that plan for the years ended December 31, 2021 and 2020, respectively.